Gigamick/bootstrap-tailwind-breakpoints/README.md

 # Screen size / breakpoint badge for Bootstrap
 Easy as pie.
-Just copy the code in snippet.html into the head of any page you need and you'll always be able to see what bootstrap breakpoint you're at.
+Just copy the code in snippet.html into the body of any page you need and you'll always be able to see what bootstrap breakpoint you're at.

 Super simple but I use it all the time, so thought others may benefit.